 An exciting and key component of this program is that all Latin American and Latinx studies - culture and society emphasis majors are required to participate in a cultural immersion experience, such as study abroad, an international internship, a faculty-led international immersion experience, or a domestic immersion experience focused on Latinx/Hispanic communities in the U.S. Over the course of three or more weeks, you'll gain a deeper cultural awareness and a better understanding of Latin America and its people — both in the U.S. and abroad.
 Possible destinations include both Spanish- and English-speaking countries of the Americas, such as Costa Rica, Puerto Rico, Chile, Mexico, Argentina, Guatemala, Belize and Jamaica.

-Because of the broad, interdisciplinary approach to the major, students are introduced to an array of subjects and career paths.
-Prepare for a career in the nonprofit sector, education, healthcare, law, journalism, international business or any other field in which knowledge of Spanish and Latin America can be an asset.
-With a Latin American and Latinx studies degree, you'll find a world of opportunity available to you.
+Because of the broad, interdisciplinary nature of the major, students are introduced to an array of subjects and career paths.
+Prepare for a career in the nonprofit sector, education, healthcare, law, journalism, international business or any other field in which knowledge of Latin America and its people abroad or in the U.S. can be an asset.
+With a Latin American and Latinx studies - culture and society emphasis degree, you'll find a world of opportunity available to you.

 - Program length: four years

-- This major requires a minor.
+- This major requires a minor or certificate.